 Fundraising—Something I don’t Usually Do

-Anyone interested in contributing towards these expenses (as charitable giving in the US or Canada), can check out the relevant links below.
+Anyone interested in contributing towards my budget with Global Scholars Canada (as charitable giving in the US or Canada), can check out the relevant links below.
 It will be much appreciated.
+All the scholars with Global Scholars Canada are partially supported by charitable donations from interested persons.

-The Global Scholars Canada website has a list of different ways to give (online or by cheque) in support of their scholars.
+The Global Scholars Canada website has a list of different ways to give(online or by cheque) in support of their scholars.
 The first four ways are for Canadian donations (you just designate the scholar you are supporting).